 This distinction between formal and informal has become more blurred and unhelpful for analysis purposes in recent times. (e.g. Thomson, 2002).
 There are some events where volunteers wear uniforms and receive extensive training and support and most research has focused on formal volunteering, whether uniformed or not.
 Research that disregards informal volunteering excludes micro-volunteering and episodic volunteering which is how a lot of events are supported (Saxton et al., 2007; Paine et al., 2010), and means research may easily underestimate the community impacts of volunteering activity at events (Rochester, 2006).
 The Home Office (2003) and Volunteer Development Agency (2001) find rates of informal volunteering in Great Britain and Northern Ireland are almost twice that of formal volunteering.
-The Community Life Survey 2020/2021 (UK Government, 2021) revealed that whilst formal volunteering rates were at their lowest since the survey commenced in 2013, informal volunteering rates were at their lowest since the survey commenced in 2013, informal volunteering rates were at their lowest save part in informal volunteering at least once a month.
+The Community Life Survey 2020/2021 (UK Government, 2021) revealed that whilst formal volunteering rates were at their lowest since the survey commenced in 2013, informal volunteering rates were at their highest, with 33% of respondents taking part in informal volunteering at least once a month.
 These changes in volunteering rates are relatively unsurprising in the context of the COVID-19 pandemic, when access to formal volunteering opportunities were reduced (Dederichs, 2022).
-Recent research (NCVO, 2023) finds that formal volunteering levels are not recovering to pre-pandemic levels, and the increase in informal volunteers.
+Recent research (NCVO, 2023) finds that formal volunteering levels are not recovering to pre-pandemic levels, and the increase in informal volunteering has not continued.
+This represents a challenge for event organisers relying on volunteers.